Educational Mazes for Kids: Develop Logical Thinking Through Play

 What do kids learn from mazes?

-- Spatial orientation and direction recognition (up, down, left, right)
+- Spatial awareness and direction recognition (up, down, left, right) while guiding the character to the goal

-- Forward planning: learning to think before acting
+- Forward planning: learning to map out the path before moving the character

-- Perseverance and frustration tolerance when facing obstacles
+- Perseverance and frustration tolerance when facing obstacles, with no penalties and no lives system

-- Confidence by completing each level and celebrating the achievement
+- Confidence from clearing each of the 3 difficulty levels and celebrating the win

 Specific benefits by age